arunrajbalaji/3DCatalystModeling_public/README.md

 ## What is included

+This is a brief snapshot of parts of the code, pulled from the active research branch (a private repository belonging to the Mani Group).
+The intent is to provide a representative sample of my personal approach to scientific software development, as part of a professional portfolio.
+Here is a brief description of what you will find in each of the main folders/files:

+- *source/*: main program files, with a wide variety of different sub-functions (including different versions that were used for experimentation with different schemes)
+  - The most important file here is *main.m*, which drives the overall simulation
+  - Several separately-defined functions are required to run *main.m*, all of which may be found in this folder
+- *MMS_files/*: files for implementation of the *Method of Manufactured Solutions*, a debugging framework in which carefully-designed forcing terms are used to guarantee an analytically known solution, permitting verifiation of the code
+- *notes/*: Notes used for documentation and tracking project progress
+- *input.json*: Input file, in JSON format.
+See more details below.
+- *launchParallelArray.sh*: The primary way I run simulations is in batch mode on clusters.
+This is a slurm script lets you launch as many jobs as you would like, to sweep 1D or multi-D paramter spaces.

 ## What is not included

 ## Running the simulation

 ## Input file formatting

+## Mesh generation

 ## Numerical methods